 Stiff Sentences in Terror Bombing Trial

-NEW YORK (AP) _ A federal judge handed down stiff sentences today to nine followers of a blind Egyptian cleric in a terrorist conspiracy that targeted the United Nations, FBI offices and other New York landmarks.
+NEW YORK (AP) _ A federal judge today began handing down stiff sentences to the followers of a blind Egyptian cleric in a terrorist conspiracy that targeted the United Nations, FBI offices and other New York landmarks.

-The other eight co-conspirators received between 25 and 35 years from Mukasey, who flatly told one defendant: ``You agreed to participate in a conspiracy to commit monstrous crime.″
+The first five terrorists received between 25 and 35 years from Judge Michael Mukasey, who flatly told one defendant: ``You agreed to participate in a conspiracy to commit monstrous crime.″

 A dozen city police officers _ twice the usual complement _ patrolled outside and two bomb-sniffing dogs instead of just one were going through the courthouse with federal agents this morning.